xcat2/xcat-core/docs/source/advanced/pdu/genpdu.rst

      appears as ``13.959 A`` on a PX4 and ``18.1 A`` on a PX2, because the two devices declare a different number of decimal digits for it.

+     Sensors that can read negative, such as reactive power, are taken from the signed value column of the MIB, which the device selects through the sensor's signed minimum.
+The unsigned column is used for every other sensor, including wide-range ones such as active energy, where the signed column does not apply.

      Sensors that the device does not report are omitted, so the exact set of lines varies by model.
 Per-outlet sensors are skipped entirely on models that do not meter individual outlets.
 The reported sensor types are a